 Once your desk surface is ready, Murphy says you can easily attach motorized, adjustable-height desk legs or a traditional base.

-Create a Place to Unwind
+A Place to Unwind

 At the end of the day—or if you need a quick, mid-day break—it’s always refreshing to have a peaceful space to recharge.